ZyueRemi/222/README.md

 </div>

 4.5 Multi-scene calibration<br>
-The targetless method needs scene with rich edge features.
-If not, the calibration result will be bad because of false matched edges.
+The targetless method needs a scene with rich edge features.
+If not, the calibration result will be bad because of falsely matched edges.
 <div align="center">
     <img src="pic/8.png" width = 40% >
-    <font color=#a0a0a0 size=2><br>False matched edge leading to bad calibration result</font>
+    <font color=#a0a0a0 size=2><br>Falsely matched edge leading to bad calibration result</font>
 </div>
-When use multi-scenes to do the calibration, the problem can be allievated.
+When using multi-scenes to do the calibration, the problem can be alleviated.
 <div align="center">
     <img src="pic/9.png" width = 40% >
     <font color=#a0a0a0 size=2><br>After multi-scene calibration result</font>